Sarah Kaufman

 New York, NY 10003

-Sarah M. Kaufman is the Director of the NYU Rudin Center for Transportation, where she researches, advocates for and educates about policy, planning and technologies in transportation.
-She is also an Assistant Clinical Professor of Public Service.
+Sarah M. Kaufman is the Director of the NYU Rudin Center for Transportation and an Assistant Clinical Professor of Public Service, where she researches, advocates for, and educates about innovative transportation policy, planning, and technologies.

-Ms. Kaufman joined NYU Wagner after nearly five years at the Metropolitan Transportation Authority, where she led the open data program, created a conference and online exchange between the MTA and software developers, and assisted in developing the agency's social media program.
+Prior to NYU Wagner, Kaufman spent nearly five years at the Metropolitan Transportation Authority, where she led the open data program, created a conference connecting MTA with software developers, and helped develop the agency's social media strategy.

-Ms. Kaufman earned a Master of Urban Planning from NYU’s Wagner School in 2005, specializing in infrastructure, transportation and telecommunications, and wrote an award-winning thesis designing a bus arrival time signage system.
-She earned her BA from Washington University in St. Louis, majoring in science writing and concentrating in computer science.
+Kaufman holds a Master of Urban Planning from NYU Wagner.
+She completed her BA at Washington University in St. Louis, majoring in science writing with a concentration in computer science.

 Headshot photo credit: Christian Delfino